tytydraco/yessleep/out/I_Paid_25_a_Month_to_Fix_My_Debt_Now_I_Owe_Something_Worse_Part_2.md

 “Yeah, and I bet they’re all at 2:14.”
 I mutter.

+The chewing stops.

 The silence stretches into something thin and tensile.
 I have to pull the phone away from my ear to make sure the call’s still connected.

-The chewing stops, and his voice changes tone.
+His voice changes tone.

 “Who told you about that?”

 A cold noose tightens around my throat.
+I don’t answer.

 Then, through clenched teeth.
 Louder, more distorted, swallowing the microphone.